 - Home Use Devices: How to Prepare for and Handle Power Outages for Medical Devices That Require Electricity (Food and Drug Administration) - PDF

-- Individuals with Access and Functional Needs (Department of Homeland Security) Also in Spanish
+- Individuals with Disabilities (Department of Homeland Security) Also in Spanish

 - Keep Food and Water Safe After a Disaster or Power Outage (Centers for Disease Control and Prevention) Also in Spanish